-Latisse (bimatoprost opthamalic solution) is the only lash stimulating product on the market that is FDA-approved.
+Latisse (bimatoprost opthamalic solution) is the only lash stimulating product on the market that is FDA approved.
 This medication is scientifically proven to increase the growth of thicker, longer, and darker eyelashes.
-It is available by prescription, and can be purchased safely through Hobgood Facial Plastic Surgery.
+Available by prescription only, LATISSE can be purchased in the Scottsdale-Phoenix area through Hobgood Facial Plastic Surgery.

 How Does Latisse Work?

 Studies have shown that Latisse results in darker, thicker and longer eyelashes, but the exact process is not well understood.
 It is typical for eyelashes to sprout, grow and then fall out.
 Latisse, however, seems to extend the growth phase of eyelashes as well as the number of hairs that sprout.

 Latisse is applied on the upper lash line every night using a sterile applicator.
 The medication then spreads to the lower lash line through blinking.
 Latisse must not be applied in the eye or onto the lower lid, however, as it can cause dry eyes and darkening of the eyelid skin.

 Most patients see results after two months of nightly use.
 By three or four months, it is usually recommended that you cut back treatment to just once every two days.

 If you discontinue use of Latisse, your eyelashes will slowly return to their former appearance and thickness.

 While patient experiences vary, after 16 weeks most notice their eyelashes are: